npenin/akala/packages/doc/cli/getting-started.md

 ```

 Each of your command is just a simple javascript/typescript file with a default export as a function.
-Next to your file, you will need a json file to explain how this command can be used.
+Next to your file, you will need a json companion file to explain how this command can be used.

 ```json
 {